ariel-apps/sst-apps/README.md

 ## Installing Benchmarks
 After adding the repo it will be at the start of Spack's search path.
-You can now install any of the supported benchmarks using `spack install`..
+You can now install any of the supported benchmarks using `spack install`.
 To see a list of included benchmarks, use the `spack list` command
 ```bash
 $ spack list -r sst-spack